-Collectively, Valerie Browning AM and Dr Andrew Browning AM have been working in sub-Saharan Africa for more than 40 years.
-Together they bring a wealth of local knowledge and respect, in-country experience and evidence-based success for the improvement of maternal healthcare in this region.
+Collectively, Valerie Browning AM and Dr Andrew Browning AM have been working in sub-Saharan Africa for more than 50 years.
+Motivated by the love and compassion of Jesus Christ, they bring a wealth of local knowledge and respect, in-country experience and evidence-based success for the improvement of maternal healthcare in this region.

 Current structure in Africa